jessedearing/jesse.dev/content/post/20160916-Whos-running-that-on-my-system.md

 	return string(b), nil
 }
 ```

-### Conclusion
+## Conclusion

+This helped me find the process that was running the problematic query.
+I was
+able to find what codebase was causing the issue and thus the team that owns
+that codebase.
+It turns out they were in the middle of a deploy to fix the
+problem because they noticed it right before I did.

-Once you have found the process you can then figure out what codebase a query
+Once you have found the process you can you can also other informative things
-originated from, you can do evil (and potentially informative) things like run
-strace, jstack, or gdb to diagnose issues (I wouldn't recommend doing this in
+like run strace, jstack, or gdb to diagnose issues (I wouldn’t recommend doing
-production).
+this in production).

 Happy query hunting!